Hadynkivtsi

 Hadynkivtsi (Гадинківці) is a village located in Chortkiv Raion (district) of Ternopil Oblast (province in western Ukraine).
 It belongs to Kopychyntsi urban hromada, one of the hromadas of Ukraine.

+History

+The first written mention of the village dates back to 1491.

 Until 18 July 2020, Hadynkivtsi belonged to Husiatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Husiatyn Raion was merged into Chortkiv Raion.

+Since 30 July 2018, it has been part of the Kopychyntsi urban hromada.